 7. Live the high life

 Take a flight on Winter Wonderland's Giant Observation Wheel and soar 60m (200ft) above the ground in a comfy pod, while gazing across the London skyline.
-To make the 15-minute experience extra special, order a bottle of bubbly or hire a private pod, which holds up to six people.
+To make the 15-minute experience extra special, hire a private pod, which holds up to six people.

 8. Enjoy a taste of Bavaria

-Soak up the party atmosphere in the Bavarian Great Hall and the Famous Bavarian Village where you can tuck into bratwurst, sup a stein of German beer and watch live oompah bands perform.
+Soak up the party atmosphere in the Bavarian Hall and the famous Bavarian Village where you can tuck into bratwurst, sup a stein of German beer and watch live oompah bands perform.

 9. Be dazzled by a top show